Shoe Width Guide: Size Charts + How to Measure at Home

 How Do I Measure My Shoe Width?

 Be sure to measure both bare feet, as one can be wider than the other.
-Wrap a flexible, soft tape measure around the widest part of your foot without overtightening.
-Let your weight naturally shift onto the foot as you mark the tape measure at the widest point of the foot.
+Place your foot on a sheet of paper and trace its outline.
+Measure the distance across the widest part of the tracing to determine your shoe width.
 Finally, look up your width on the shoe width tables on this page.

 1